-Although its origins go back to the 1930's war and indifference brought the festival to an end, however its successful revival began in the mid eighties and the first of five displays takes place in May.
+The festival first began in the 1930's, although war and indifference brought it to an end, but a successful revival began in the mid eighties with the first of five displays held in May.

-In different locations along the river the festival continues for one night in July and August, and two individual displays in September, with each celebrating its own individual theme.
+"The Rhine in Flames" continues in different locations along the river, for one night in July and August and two displays in September; each having their own theme.

-July's theme is "The Night of Fire Magic", Die Nacht Des Feuerzaubers, and floodlit boats travel alongside the picturesque and ancient towns of Trechtingshausen, Bingen, Rueddesheim, and Assmannshausen, on the Upper Middle Rhein Valley.
-Often known as the Rhine Gorge it is not far from Frankfurt, and is an area of Germany settled in, or conquered by, amongst others originally the Celts and later the Romans.
+July's theme is "The Night of Fire Magic", Die Nacht Des Feuerzaubers, and floodlit boats travel alongside the picturesque and ancient towns of Trechtingshausen, Bingen, Rüdesheim, and Assmannshausen, on the Upper Middle Rhine Valley.
+Often known as the Rhine Gorge it is not far from Frankfurt, and an area of Germany settled in, or conquered by, among others the Celts and later the Romans.

-For centuries this has been one of the country's major wine districts, a place of stunning beauty, fairytale castles and terraced vineyards, steeped in history and culture and, not surprisingly, is a UNESCO Heritage Site.
+For centuries this has been one of the country's major wine regions, and with its stunning beauty, fairytale castles, terraced vineyards, and steeped in history and culture, is one of Germany's UNESCO Heritage Sites.

-As the night draws in at around 10 o'clock, and accompanied by the echoing of firecrackers, a first firework display begins below Trechtingshausen's "Reichenstein Castle", an ancient and extraordinary background to a dazzling cascade of color, light and stars.
+As the night draws in at around 10 o'clock, and accompanied by the echoes of firecrackers, a first firework display begins below Trechtingshausen "Reichenstein Castle".
+An ancient and extraordinary background to a dazzling cascade of color, light and stars.

-Die Nacht der Tausend Feuer, "The Night of a Thousand Fires", is the first in September and travels from St. Goar to Oberwesel with a musical accompaniment and some of the most spectacular of the season's individual firework displays.
+The first in September is Die Nacht der Tausend Feuer, "The Night of a Thousand Fires", which accompanied by music travels from St. Goar to Oberwesel featuring some of the most spectacular of the firework displays.

-Regardless of the time of year the riverside panorama when traveling down the Rhine River is both spectacular and inspiring, but the massive light show of historic buildings and monuments, together with an illuminated flotilla of ships, makes viewing it from a boat even more impressive.
+The riverside panorama when traveling down the Rhine River is spectacular and inspiring at any time of year, but the massive light show of historic buildings and monuments, together with an illuminated flotilla of ships, makes viewing from a boat even more impressive.